Van Lanschot Kempen signs statement calling on oil and gas companies to accelerate the energy transition

 Lars Dijkstra, Chief Sustainability Officer, has the following comment on the joint statement: ‘Sustainability is embedded in Van Lanschot Kempen's strategy.
 As a long-term investor, our aim is to create both financial and sustainable value for all our stakeholders.
 That is why we have committed ourselves to the objective of limiting global warming to +1.5°C.’

 Oil and gas companies have an important role to play during the energy transition.
 They must proactively take action to limit climate damage.
 Until now, many oil and gas companies are still not embracing sustainability quickly enough or their plans are insufficiently ambitious.
 We believe it is our duty to focus the sector’s attention on the risks and opportunities that this entails and will do this by means of active engagement.
 By joining forces with like-minded asset managers, we want to reinforce our call to take action more quickly.’

 The statement sets out three core objectives that oil and gas companies should reach by 2024, as well as eight related actions that they should implement.
 Finally, other investors are called upon to use their voting rights to accelerate the energy transition.
-You will find the full text of the statement here (pdf).

 Apart from Van Lanschot Kempen, the group of seven asset managers includes Achmea Investment Management, ACTIAM, Aegon, MN Services (for PMT), NN Investment Partners and PGGM Investments, representing combined assets under management of € 1.48 trillion.